Education, Family and Child Services

 Further information can be obtained by calling 01427 787190 or emailing EMTET@lincolnshire.gov.uk.

-Easter Holiday Activities and Food programme
+Holiday Activities and Food programme

-The Holiday Activities and Food programme (‘HAF’) is a government funded programme that provides all children aged 5 to 16 years in receipt of benefits related free school meals in Lincolnshire, including all children on the 'Homes for Ukraine' scheme, access to free healthy meals and activities over the summer, Christmas and Easter holidays.
+The Holiday Activities and Food programme (HAF) is a government funded programme that provides all children aged 5 to 16 years in receipt of benefits related free school meals in Lincolnshire, including all children on the 'Homes for Ukraine' scheme, access to free healthy meals and activities over the summer, Christmas and Easter holidays.
+The next HAF delivery will take place during the winter holidays and dates will be confirmed soon.
+A small budget is also available to assist with transport costs where this could be a barrier to attendance.

 Ukrainian parents’ feedback on past programmes